-- Sit on the bench facing the machine, knees bent and your feet flat on the floor. - Grasp the upper handles with your palms facing down and arms straight - Sit up straight with your chest on the seat back and until arms/cables are in front of body at a 90 degree angle to your torso. - Lift your chest and slightly pinch your shoulder blades together.
+- Sit on the bench facing the machine, knees bent and your feet flat on the floor. - Grasp the handles with your palms facing down and arms straight - Sit up straight with your arms in front of body at a 90 degree angle to your torso. - Lift your chest and slightly pinch your shoulder blades together.